prime31/Nez/README.md

 Installing through NuGet, the contents of the `DefaultContent` content folder are also included in the package.
 You will find them under `packages/Nez.{VERSION}/tools`.

+Note that NuGet packages are compiled release DLLs!
+They will not contain any debug code such as the DebugConsole or debug visualization classes!

 ---

 All Nez shaders are compiled for OpenGL so be sure to use the DesktopGL template, not DirectX!
 Nez only supports OpenGL out of the box to keep things compatible across Android/iOS/Mac/Linux/Windows.